martinos/http_fp/README.md

 # HttpFp

-This is an experiment to use Fp principle to uery http servers.
+This is an experiment to use Functional Programming principles to query http servers.

 ## Installation